 Educated at the universities of Cambridge and London, he now lives on the borders of England and Wales.
 He is the Spectator’s crime fiction reviewer, and has written for many other papers.
 He is a former editor of The Author, journal of the Society of Authors, and still a regular contributor.

-Andrew’s latest novel, THE ROYAL SECRET, will be published by HarperCollins in April 2021.
+Andrew’s latest novel, THE SHADOWS OF LONDON, was published by HarperCollins in March 2023.